 - Some face to face courses may also be useful

 - Attend a level 3 safeguarding course.
 You may wish to find a face to face course.
-Online models are available via the RCPCH compass website.
+Online models are available via the RCPCH Learning website.

 - Get involved in strategy meetings, CAF/team around the child meetings, and report writing.